LEARNAcademy/syllabus/career-services/portfolios.md

 ### Deploy Via Render

 This option is great for static React applications.
-[Render.com](https://render.com/docs/deploy-create-react-app) will connect to your GitHub repository and build your application with just a couple commands.
+[Render.com](https://render.com/docs/deploy-create-react-app) will connect to your GitHub repository and build your application with just a couple of commands.
 Follow the instructions in the documentation.

 ---